Value Investing – Risk Aversion (Lesson 2)

 Thus far, federal government issued financial instruments are the absolute least riskiest financial instrument.
 State issued bonds follow close behind.
 Also, within this area of excellent security reside federally back financial instruments issued by third parties.
 For example, banks issue certificates of deposit that are FDIC insured.
 There are restrictions, but in general, these stand above most financial instruments as to their limited, if any risk factor.

 Other relatively low risk financial instruments include municipal bonds and large corporation bonds.
-Think of it this way, Walmart has revenues of nearly half a billion dollars per year; financially they are sound.
+Think of it this way, Walmart has revenues of nearly half a trillion dollars per year; financially they are sound.
 Walmart issues around $5 Billion worth of bonds annually.
 Thus, a Walmart issued bond is more sound than a bond issued by a small city, even though the city has the ability to tax its citizens.
 The shear size of Wal-Mart makes their financial promise more sound than that of a small city.
 It is here that financial instruments begin to transition into greater risks.

 In bankruptcy law, if a corporation becomes insolvent, bond holders are paid before stock holders.
 Thus, when companies become insolvent, the first area of depletion to cover insolvency are equity holders, i.e. common stockholders, then preferred stockholders and then the last are bondholders.
 Thus, there is a hierarchy of value related to financial instruments issued by corporations.
 Bondholders are in a superior position over equity issued instruments.